apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 `HEAD /v1/namespaces/{namespace}/tables/{table}`

-*Check if a table with a given identifier exists*
+*Check if a table exists*

 Check if a table exists within a given namespace.
 Returns the standard response with `true` when found.
 Will return a TableNotFound error if not present.
-Can change to returning a 200 with a body of `false` if not found, but that does add more wok on the client.

 <h3 id="tableexists-parameters">Parameters</h3>